Get 80% off your plan for your first 3 months*

 Increasing revenue to increase profits

-Increasing revenue is one of the most common ways to grow profits, as research shows an extra 5 percentage points of revenue per year correlates with additional shareholder returns.
+Increasing revenue is a proven way to grow profits, as research shows an extra 5 percentage points of revenue per year correlates with additional shareholder returns.
 When you sell more while keeping your margins steady, you keep more money at the end.

 As sales grow, your margins may even improve.
 Economies of scale often kick in, meaning your cost per unit drops as volume increases.

 Revenue growth often requires spending money before you see returns.
-However, growing revenue usually requires upfront investment:
+Common upfront investments include:

 Make sure you can fund these costs and that the investment pays off over time.

 Several proven strategies can help you increase your sales.
-You can drive revenue in five main ways:
+You can drive revenue in 5 main ways:

-Get more on these five strategies in the guide How to increase revenue.
+Get more on these 5 strategies in the guide How to increase revenue.

 How to increase prices strategically

-Raising your prices can be one of the fastest ways to increase profit, but it needs careful thought.
+Raising your prices can be the fastest way to increase profit, but it needs careful thought.
 Before you make a change, research what your competitors charge and consider what makes your product or service unique.
 A small, well-explained price increase is often better received than a large, sudden one.
 You could also offer tiered pricing to give customers more choice.

 Another approach to improving profitability focuses on the expense side of your business.